esteinig/machine/README.md

 #### Anaconda
 ***

 Anaconda started out as an alternative to the `PyPI` package manager for Python.
-However, it has become a versatile package manager also providing access to other command line programs not necessarily based on Python.
-If you are still installing most programs from source, stop everything you re doing and use Anaconda.
+However, it has become a versatile and robust package manager, providing access to other command line programs not necessarily based on Python.
+If you are still installing most programs from source, stop everything you're doing and use Anaconda.
 Seriously.

 #### Git Bash
 ***

 Git Bash is a pretty convenient way to have a somewhat functional UNIX terminal on your Windows.
 There are alternatives with more functionality, but this is not necessary most of the time.
 You should not expect the terminal to operate exactly the same as on UNIX systems, simply because a ton of basic command line programs shipping with UNIX systems are not available for Windows.

 ## Weekly Tasks